In this article, I will show you how to use relative references in Excel Macro while recording.

 How this relative macro affects your worksheet?

 See this image.
-You’re seeing that whatever cell I am selecting as the location, it is filling cells two columns right and two rows down.
+You’re seeing that whatever cell I am selecting as the location, is filling cells two columns right and two rows down.

 It’s relative, right?